Description

 - Usually transient, resolving within days to weeks

-- Severity decreases with continued use (tolerance development)
+- Severity decreases with continued use (tolerance growth)

 Mitigation Strategies: